tammet/gkc/README.md

 descendants: axioms, external axioms, assumptions and goals.

-GKC is implemented in C. The data representation machinery is built upon a shared memory graph database [Whitedb] (http://whitedb.org), enabling it to solve multiple different queries in parallel processeses without a need to repeatedly parse or load the large parsed knowledge base from the disk.
+GKC is implemented in C. The data representation machinery is built upon a shared memory graph database [Whitedb](http://whitedb.org), enabling it to solve multiple different queries in parallel processeses without a need to repeatedly parse or load the large parsed knowledge base from the disk.